kmz4/QHACK2021/README.md

-# QHACK2021
-Code repo for QHACK 2021

-QHACK 2021

-# Proposed project: QOSE (Quantum Optimal Subarchitecture Extraction)
+#QOSE (Quantum Optimal Subarchitecture Extraction)
 _pronounciation: "cozy"_

 Determining the optimal quantum circuit structure for a parameterized model that will be trained as a quantum circuit classifier.
 Heuristic ansatz design involves searching over a large parameter space including: depth, number of qubits, entangler layer design, initialization, optimizer choice (and associated hyperparameters), embedding..